Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-To have a clearer idea of what happened in European countries over the 2010--2018, figure \ref{fig:dec_t1} describes the same quantities as figure \ref{fig:dec_t0}, but for two different time periods: 2010--2014 (left panel) and 2014--2018 (right panel).
-The figure indicates that the first time period the variation in LWF fitness was negative for most countries, mostly driven by the decreasing within-industry complexity; it must be noted that this period coincides with the aftermaths of the 2008 financial crises, which has severely compromised economic activity in Europe across the board.
+To have a clearer idea of what happened in European countries over the 2010--2018 period, Figure \ref{fig:dec_t1} describes the same quantities as Figure \ref{fig:dec_t0}, but for two different time periods: 2010--2014 (left panel) and 2014--2018 (right panel).
+The figure indicates that in the first time period the variation in LWF fitness was negative for most countries, mostly driven by the decreasing within industry complexity (blue bars).
+It must be noted that this period coincides with the aftermaths of the 2008 financial crises, which has severely compromised economic activity in Europe across the board.
 In the following period, however, European countries show a much better performance, with most countries increasing their LWF, in many case due to within industry complexity and between industry reallocation of labour.
-One interesting case is the one of Poland, which is an outlier in both period: the country shows a huge within industry growth of complexity in 2010--2014, which is however followed by a negative between industry reallocation of labour in the following time period -- hypothetically because of the lower labour intensity of its productive structure that has shifted towards increasingly knowledge-intensive activities.